kobiam/DevOps/Redis/README.md

 #

+### Redis logs

+#

+### Eviction policies
+Redis stores its data, called keys, in memory only and uses eviction policies to free memory in order to write new data.

+Eviction policies fall into two main categories: general policies that apply to all keys and policies that use a Time to Live (TTL) expiration value.

+General policies apply to any keys that do not have expiration set.

+**Policy and Description**

+`noeviction` Returns an error if the memory limit has been reached when trying to insert more data

+`allkeys-lru` Evicts the least recently used keys out of all keys

+`allkeys-lfu` Evicts the least frequently used keys out of all keys

+`allkeys-random` Randomly evicts keys out of all keys

+`volatile-lru` Evicts the least recently used keys out of all keys with an “expire” field set

+`volatile-lfu` Evicts the least frequently used keys out of all keys with an “expire” field set

+`volatile-random` Randomly evicts keys with an “expire” field set

+`volatile-ttl` Evicts the shortest time-to-live keys out of all keys with an “expire” field set.

+<a href="https://www.digitalocean.com/docs/databases/redis/how-to/choose-eviction-policies/">Redis Eviction Policies</a>

+#

 ### Redis cluster and Sentinel
 Redis Sentinel will monitor your cluster and handle failovers of instances within the cluster.